-If the equitable division of pension fund assets is not possible, the liable spouse shall owe the entitled spouse adequate compensation in the form of a lump sum payment or as a pension.

-A Swiss judgment may be amended at the request of the liable spouse if pension entitlements existing abroad have been offset by adequate compensation pursuant to paragraph 1 and such pension entitlements are then divided up in a foreign decision that is binding on the foreign party liable to pay pension contributions.
+- If the equitable division of pension fund assets is not possible, the liable spouse shall owe the entitled spouse adequate compensation in the form of a lump sum payment or as a pension. - A Swiss judgment may be amended at the request of the liable spouse if pension entitlements existing abroad have been offset by adequate compensation pursuant to paragraph 1 and such pension entitlements are then divided up in a foreign decision that is binding on the foreign party liable to pay pension contributions.

-E. Post-marital maintenance I. Requirements If a spouse cannot reasonably be expected to provide for his or her own maintenance, including an appropriate level of retirement provision, the other spouse must pay a suitable contribution.

-In deciding whether such a contribution is to be made and, if so, in what amount and for how long, the following factors in particular must be considered:
+E. Post-marital maintenance I. Requirements

+- If a spouse cannot reasonably be expected to provide for his or her own maintenance, including an appropriate level of retirement provision, the other spouse must pay a suitable contribution. - In deciding whether such a contribution is to be made and, if so, in what amount and for how long, the following factors in particular must be considered: - 1 the division of duties during the marriage;

-- 1. the division of duties during the marriage; - 166 Inserted by No I of the FA of 19 June 2015 (Equitable Division of Pensions on Divorce), - in force since 1 Jan.
-2017 (AS 2016 2313; BBI 2013 4887).
+Inserted by No I of the FA of 19 June 2015 (Equitable Division of Pensions on Divorce),

 Inserted by No I of the FA of 19 June 2015 (Equitable Division of Pensions on Divorce), in force since 1 Jan.
 2017 (AS 2016 2313; BBI 2013 4887).

-167 - 168 Inserted by No I of the FA of 19 June 2015 (Equitable Division of Pensions on Divorce), in force since 1 Jan.
+Inserted by No I of the FA of 19 June 2015 (Equitable Division of Pensions on Divorce). in force since 1 Jan.
 2017 (AS 2016 2313; BBI 2013 4887).

-- 2. the duration of the marriage; - 3. the standard of living during the marriage; - 4. the age and health of the spouses; - 5. the income and assets of the spouses; - 6. the extent and duration of child care still required of the spouses; - 7. the vocational training and career prospects of the spouses and the likely cost of reintegration into working life; - expectancy of federal old age and survivor's insurance benefits and of occupational or other private or state pensions, including the expected proceeds of any division of withdrawal benefits.

-Exceptionally, a maintenance contribution may be denied or reduced if it would clearly be inequitable, particularly because the spouse otherwise entitled to receive such contribution:

-- 1. has grossly neglected his or her duty to contribute to the maintenance of the family; - 2. has wilfully brought about his or her own indigence; - 3. has committed a serious criminal offence against the other spouse or a person close to him or her.
+- 2. the duration of the marriage; - 3. the standard of living during the marriage; - 4. the age and health of the spouses; - 5. the income and assets of the spouses; - the extent and duration of child care still required of the spouses; - 7. the vocational training and career prospects of the spouses and the likely cost of reintegration into working life; - expectancy of federal old age and survivor's insurance benefits and of occupational or other private or state pensions, including the expected proceeds of any division of withdrawal benefits. - Exceptionally, a maintenance contribution may be denied or reduced if it would clearly be inequitable, particularly because the spouse otherwise entitled to receive such contribution: - has grossly neglected his or her duty to contribute to the maintenance of the family; - 2. has wilfully brought about his or her own indigence; - has committed a serious criminal offence against the other spouse or a person close to him or her.

 II.
-Modalities of 1 Th maintenance contributions main
+Modalities of maintenance contributions

-The court shall fix an amount to be paid periodically by way of maintenance contribution and set the date on which the duty of maintenance commences.

-Where justified in specific circumstances, a lump sum settlement may be ordered instead of regular payments.

-The court may attach conditions to the maintenance contribution.
+- The court shall fix an amount to be paid periodically by way of maintenance contribution and set the date on which the duty of maintenance commences. - Where justified in specific circumstances, a lump sum settlement may be ordered instead of regular payments. - The court may attach conditions to the maintenance contribution.

 III.
-Regular paymentsThe spouses may wholly or in part exclude any alteration of the regular maintenance payments stipulated in the agreement.
+Regular payments 1.
+Special terms The spouses may wholly or in part exclude any alteration of the regular maintenance payments stipulated in the agreement.

-2. Adjustment for inflation The court may direct that the maintenance contribution will automatically increase or decrease depending on specified changes in the cost of living.
+Adjustment for inflation The court may direct that the maintenance contribution will automatically increase or decrease depending on specified changes in the cost of living.

-3. Adjustment by court order
+Adjustment by court order